-- You will need to have current blood work done and may be asked to have a chest X-ray and EKG prior to your procedure if indicated. - Shave the bikini area/groin area the day before the procedure. - Arrange for someone to drive you to the facility and home afterwards - Do not eat or drink after midnight the night before your scheduled procedure. - Take all of your medications with sips of water the morning of your procedure except for diabetic medications. - If you are prescribed any special medications that need to be taken for your procedure, please take all doses prescribed and as ordered. - Please give at least 48 hours' notice for rescheduling when possible.
-Please contact us as soon as possible for last minute conflicts.
+- You will need to have current blood work done and may be asked to have an EKG prior to your procedure if indicated. - Arrange for someone to drive you to the facility and home afterwards - Do not eat or drink after midnight the night before your scheduled procedure. - If you are prescribed any special medications that need to be taken for your procedure, please take all doses prescribed and as ordered. - Please give at least 48 hours' notice for rescheduling when possible.
+Please contact us as soon as possible for last minute conflicts. - We will provide you with specific pre-procedure instructions.
+Please follow them closely.